RoseTeague/Graphene_Tight_Binding/README.md

 ### Simple solver
 This module takes as an input the single, full hamiltonian and takes the dot product with the wavefunction to find the updated wavefunction at each time step.
-More details are given in the doc string for DD_SS
+More details are given in the doc string for [DD_SS](https://gitlab.com/RoseTeague/Group_Programming_Project/blob/master/DD_SS.py)

 ### Split Operator Solver
 This module takes all 4 matrices created in the Split Operator Hamiltonian modules.
-The method for solving this at each time step is outlined in *"Wave packet dynamics and valley filter in strained graphene", A.Chaves et. al, Phys.
-Rev. B 82, 205430 (2010)*.
+The method for solving this at each time step is outlined in [Wave packet dynamics and valley filter in strained graphene](https://arxiv.org/abs/1105.1125v1).
 In essence, writing the full hamiltonian as a sum allows the exponential to be factorised into 3 terms; the first and last depend on the vertical hopping, while the central term depends on the lateral hopping.
 Each exponential can then be written in Cayley form and